Through the Blue

 Agios Georgios Beach, Naxos, Greece

 While Paros has suddenly become fashionable, how does it compare with neighbouring Naxos, described by historian Herodotus as the “happiest of islands”?
-Each with its own share of sparkling shores (some of the best in Greece), Cycladic village charm, cultural attractions, an airport and other family-friendly conveniences, there’s a distinct personality difference that separates the two.
+Each with its own share of sparkling shores (some of the best in Greece), Cycladic village charm, cultural attractions, an airport and other family-friendly conveniences, a distinct personality difference separates the two.
 Here’s how they weigh-up:

 If dining well for you sounds more like ceviche and champagne than a Greek salad and moussaka, choose Paros.

 With polished facades set in insta-perfect corners of whitewashed villages framed by tumbling bougainvillea, the scene in Paros is curated and cosmopolitan.
 In Naxos, even the snazzier restaurants have a laidback way about them.
-Picture nursing an ouzo over grilled octopus with sand between your toes, while the children scamper around in sprawling tavernas.
+Picture nursing an ouzo over grilled octopus with sand between your toes, while the children scamper around sprawling tavernas.
 The most fertile island in the Cyclades, Naxos also attracts with the wholesome goodness of food grown and grazed locally.

 Pictured above, from left: Fine dining in Naoussa, Paros ; dining in Kastraki in Naxos.